yyerthao/nginx101/README.md

 * Some BE development
 * Authentication

-This is mere self-accountability to grow as an automation, which means learning the surrounding tools and technologies to better supplement my daily tasks to support a great place.
+This is mere self-accountability to grow as an automation engineer.